AkramCodeer/chatBot/vue-material-dashboard-laravel/README.md

 For the free version of the project you can either

-- download the .zip file from the Creative Tim site and extract it or
+- download the .zip file from the . site and extract it or
 - make a clone from the Github repository
 You will get two project folders: one for the Laravel API project and one for the Vue frontend.